Patrick-JY/314Project/readme.md

 ```bash
 pip install .
 ```
-NOTE: run this from the directory of the zip file
+NOTE: run this from the directory of the unzipped file
 ### To install from github source
 ```bash
 pip install git+https://github.com/Patrick-JY/314Project.git